Don Pyle

-Don Pyle is a Canadian record producer and musician, who has been a member of a number of bands.
-Pyle is openly gay.
+Don Pyle is a Canadian record producer and musician, who has also been a member of multiple bands.
+Pyle is gay.

 Life and career

-His first group, from 1979 to 1981, was a punk band called Crash Kills Five.
-They released one EP in 1980, What Do You Do At Night?.
-It was in this four piece band that he first played with two members, Reid Diamond and Brian Connelly, who would later become his bandmates in Shadowy Men on a Shadowy Planet.
-The Shadowy Men were together for 11 years; during this time, they recorded three LPs and thirteen EPs and became widely known when their song, "Having An Average Weekend", became the theme for The Kids in the Hall.
-They won a Juno Award for Instrumental Artist of the Year at the Juno Awards of 1992.

-They also recorded with B-52s vocalist Fred Schneider for his solo album Just Fred.
+Pyle's first group was a punk band called Crash Kills Five, which was active from 1979 to 1981.
+Crash Kills Five released one EP in 1980, titled What Do You Do At Night?.
+It was in this four-piece band that Pyle first played with two members, Reid Diamond and Brian Connelly, who would later become his bandmates in Shadowy Men on a Shadowy Planet.
+Shadowy Men on a Shadowy Planet were together for eleven years; during this time, they recorded three LPs and thirteen EPs and became widely known when the song "Having An Average Weekend" became the theme for the Canadian sketch comedy television series The Kids in the Hall.
+The band also won a Juno Award for Instrumental Artist of the Year at the Juno Awards of 1992.
+Shadowy Men on a Shadowy Planet also recorded with B-52s vocalist Fred Schneider for his solo album Just Fred.

-During hiatus from the Shadowy Men, Pyle played with several other bands such as King Cobb Steelie and Fifth Column.
-He also began producing recordings for other bands, including the debut single and LP by King Cobb Steelie and a record by Phleg Camp.
+Pyle also played with several other bands such as King Cobb Steelie and Fifth Column while on hiatus from Shadowy Men on a Shadowy Planet.
+During these periods he began producing recordings for other bands, including the debut single and LP by King Cobb Steelie and a record by Phleg Camp.
 After Shadowy Men broke up in 1994, he and Reid Diamond then formed the band Phono-Comb with Dallas Good for the express purpose of playing and recording with Jad Fair.
 After releasing one single and an LP, Fair returned to solo performing, and the trio released another single.
 Beverly Breckenridge of Fifth Column then joined the group to play bass and the quartet recorded the LP Fresh Gasoline for Quarterstick/Touch and Go Records, with Steve Albini producing.